Vipul1432/Windows-Scientific-Calci-TypeScript/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/Vipulkr123/TypeScript-Calci-Practical.git`.
 2. Navigate to the project directory using `cd TypeScript-Calci-Practical`.
-3. Install the required dependencies using `npm install`.
+3. Install the required dependencies using `npm install -g typescript`.
-4. Start the development server using `npm start`.
+4. Start the development server using `tsc -w`.

 ## Usage